Are Eggs Alive? - Spring 2In this section...

 Following all our learning about which animals come from eggs and which animals do not, we are ready to begin our new learning by inventing our own mysterious creatures which come from eggs.

 In our Mysterious Creature project we are learning to use and explore a variety of materials, tools and techniques, to experiment with colour, design, texture, form and function.

 "My mysterious creature will be a magic unicorn.
 I need gold sparkle glitter to make my spots.
 It will make it all magical and shiny."

-We used tools like; glue spreaders, scissors and paint brushes safely and with control.
-We used a variety of media to create our eggs.
-We looked carefully at our designs as we worked, suggesting improvements to make our eggs even better by paying attention to details.
+To make our eggs we look at our design carefully.
+We talk with our teachers about the colours we plan use, the textures we want to create and the resources we need.
+We use tools like glue spreaders, scissors and paint brushes safely and with control.
+We use a variety of media to create our eggs.
+We look carefully at our designs as we work, suggesting improvements to make our eggs even better by paying attention to details.

 Once there was a...

 One day he/she met...

 Last of all, we make connections between everything we have learnt about new life to the Easter story.
 We learn about the Christian celebration of Easter and listen to Easter story and sequence the events.
 We have fun making woollen bunnies, paper plate bunnies and counting Easter eggs and we learn about how wearing Easter bonnets is a tradition.

 Now that we have finished our learning we can answer the question.
 'Yes eggs are alive!' (but not the ones we eat for breakfast!')

 Now we can can use a variety of materials, tools and techniques and experiment with colour, design, texture, form and function.
 We can also compare and contrast celebrations.